akashcraft/LED-Controller/README.md

 - Dark Mode

 ## Under Development
-Some of these features are available and ready to use in the CLI Version.
-Run the `lightcraft_cli.py` file.
-- Repeat Function in Media Player
 - Custom Operation Codes
-- Multi-Language Support (Planned)

 ## Installation
 There is no available release as of now but you may choose to run the source code yourself, Run the `lightcraft.py` file.
 Please read important notes below.
 Here are the requirements: